-- Neutrosophic Crisp Set & - Neutrosophic Crisp relations
+Neutrosophic Crisp Set & relations

-A. A. Salama1 and Hewayda Elghawalby2
+A. A. Salama1 and Hewayda ElGhawalby2

 1Department of Mathematics and Computer Science, Faculty of Sciences, Port Said University, Egypt.
-E-mail: drsalama44@gmail.com its properties.
-Finally we introduce and study the notion of \ast -neutrosophic relation and some of its properties.

-2Faculty of Engineering, Port Said University, Egypt.
-E-mail: hewayda2011@eng.psu.edu.eg
+E-mail:drsalama44@gmail.com 2Faculty of Engineering, Port Said University, Egypt.
+E-mail:hewayda2011@eng.psu.edu.eg

 Abstract.
-Since the world is full of indeterminacy, the neutrosophics found their place into contemporary research.
-The purpose of this paper is to introduce a new type of neutrosophic crisp set as the - neutrosophic crisp sets as a generalization to star intuitionistic set due to Indira et al.[4], and study some of
+In a world full of indeterminacy, traditional crisp set with its boundaries of truth and false has not infused itself with the ability of reflecting the reality.
+Therefore, neutrosophic found its place into contemporary research as an alternative representation of the real world.
+In this paper, we aim to develop a new type of neutrosophic crisp sets called the -Neutrosophic crisp sets as a generalization of the star intuitionistic set introduced by Indira et al.[4], and hence studying some of its properties.
+To this end we will investigate the notion of -Neutrosophic relation and some of its properties.